icknOrg/COINS_SwissThoughtleaders/README.md

 # COINS_SwissThoughtleaders
-A Repository for Data Storage for the Seminar COINS - Topic Swiss Tribeleaders
+A Repository for Data Storage for the Seminar COINS - Topic Swiss Thoughtleaders

 ## Goal of the project
 The Project started with a list of people that could pontentially be called Swiss Thoughtleaders.
 In order to question this statement we collected data on the various people